toast-lab/toast-lab.github.io/_posts/2022-02-15-NobLSM-accepted.md

 status: Completed
 tags: News
 categories: Publication
-description: Our paper about LSM-tree is accepted by DAC 2022.
+description: Our paper on LSM-tree with Reduced Fsyncs is accepted by DAC 2022.
 ---

 <p>Our paper titled "NobLSM: An LSM-tree with Non-blocking Writes for SSDs" is accepted by <a href="https://www.dac.com/" style="text-decoration: none;" target="_blank">the 59th Design Automation Conference (DAC 2022)</a>.
 In the paper, we develop an LSM-tree variant named NobLSM which is without blocking fsyncs on the critical path of major compaction.</p>